RafaelAllves/socketConcurrentTCP/README.md

 # socketConcurrentTCP
 This repository houses the source code of a music server system designed to accommodate multiple users concurrently.
 At its core, the project entails the implementation of a concurrent server using TCP sockets to facilitate client-server communication.

-At the current development point, the server is capable of handling the following actions at the server side:
+At the current development point, the server is capable of handling the following actions:
 - Inclusion of music data
 - Removal of music data
 - Preview listing by year filter